Your trusted source for investing success since 2007. Renowned for our market outlook reports and investing guides.

 When selecting how to undertake a private placement, companies must thus weigh their current debt/equity ratio and determine their best course of action for long-term stability.

 Using a broker

 Of course, going it alone can come with disadvantages.
 Not having a broker can lead companies to devote too much time and energy to selling their securities.
-Brokers also tend to have more industry contacts they can use to sell securities, giving them a leg up over companies.
+Brokers also tend to have more industry contacts that they can use to sell securities, giving them a leg up over companies.

 What is a bought-deal private placement?

 Interestingly, law firm Morrison Foerster states that bought-deal private placements are easier to accomplish at specific times.
-For instance, if a bought-deal private placement occurs immediately after an issuer’s earnings announcement and the filing of its latest quarterly report, chances for insider trading may be reduced, and the need to update disclosure information may be eliminated.
+For instance, if a bought-deal private placement occurs immediately after an issuer’s earnings announcement and the filing of its latest quarterly report, chances for insider trading may be reduced and the need to update disclosure information may be eliminated.